AndreaB2000/ASW-project/docs/report.md

 _Clock_: time counter that tracks how many seconds each player has left to play to game

-_Glicko rating system_: method used to calculate and update player ratings in competitive games and sports ([wikipedia](https://en.wikipedia.org/wiki/Glicko_rating_system)).
+_Elo rating system_: method used to calculate and update player ratings in competitive games and sports ([wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system)).

-_Glicko Ranking_: ranking rappresenting the strenght of a given player.
+_Elo Ranking_: ranking rappresenting the strenght of a given player.

 _Matchmaking_: the algorithm responsible for selecting players to face each other among the players available.